Parsl/parsl/docs/userguide/data.rst

 FTP, HTTP, HTTPS: in-task staging
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-These staging providers are intended for use on executors which do not have a file system shared between each executor node.
+These staging providers are intended for use on executors that do not have a file system shared between each executor node.

 These providers will use the same HTTP GET/anonymous FTP as the separate